THE SIGNIFICANCE OF SAGA DAWA

 - Visit Lughang temple on a small island behind the Potala Palace.
 This small temple is an important pilgrimage site during the Saga Dawa.
 This three-story temple is famous for its wall murals.

 This sacred mountain attracts pilgrims from four religions: Buddhism, Hinduism, Bon, and Janaism.
 During Saga Dawa, Tibetans travel to this sacred mountain from all over the country.
 The celebration begins on the full moon day.
 On that day they take down the old flagpole at the foot of the mountain and erect a new one.
 It is a spectacular event, as the flagpole is very tall and heavy.

 People bring prayer flags to hang them and these flags will be sending thousands of prayers with every gust of wind.

 You can visit Tsurpu or Drigung Til monasteries to watch the famous Cham Dance.
 Monks perform it dressed in elaborate costumes.
 These costumes represent various deities and protectors.
 Each dance has an important religious meaning, that’s why only monks can perform it.

 You can reach these monasteries within one day by traveling from Lhasa.
 They are located in a beautiful natural setting, surrounded by mountain ranges and vast green valleys.

 Tsurpu monastery is the seat of Karmapa.
 Although it was severely damaged, it is now undergoing restoration work and you can visit many important chapels.

-Visit Tibet during one of the most spectacular events during the year – Shoton or Yogurt festival.
-During this festival Sera and Drepung monasteries display giant religious paintings – Thangkas.
-This even happens only once a year and you can watch how monks unroll the thangka for people to walk around it and get blessing.
+Visit Tibet during one of the most spectacular events of the year – the Shoton or Yogurt Festival.
+During this festival, Sera and Drepung monasteries display giant religious paintings – Thangkas.
+This even happens only once a year and you can watch how monks unroll the thangka for people to walk around it and get blessings.
 Only a few hours later thangka is rolled back up and stored until the next year.
 The festival falls on summer day and it is a great chance to experience authentic Tibetan culture.